WHHSFTC/CookyV2/.github/ISSUE_TEMPLATE/robot-problem-solution-template.md

 ---
 name: Robot Problem/solution template
-about: This template is for describing problems the robot is having (unusual movement, no response, code not pushing)
+about: This template is for describing problems the robot is having (unusual movement, no response, code not pushing).
+Additionally, physical camera issues are include here.
 title: 'Robot Problem: [problem]'
 labels: ''
 assignees: ''